-Q. What will happen to students 20 years of age and older who are currently taking Chinook courses?
+Q. What options do students 20 years of age and older who have taken Chinook courses?

-Students who are 20 years of age or older can take high school completion and upgrading courses at other adult learning organizations (e.g. Bow Valley College, SAIT, University of Calgary, Mount Royal University).
-We will work with these organizations to help provide a smooth transition for our students.
-We will also provide information to our students about the opportunities that may be available to them.
-Once more discussion has taken place with these organizations, we will share additional details.
+Students who are 20 years of age or older can take high school completion and upgrading courses in the evening only at James Fowler and Lord Beaverbrook high schools.
+They can also complete courses at other adult learning organizations (e.g. Bow Valley College, SAIT, University of Calgary, Mount Royal University).

 Q. What programming will be available to students 19 years of age and younger who did not previously attend a CBE high school and who want to take additional courses or upgrade their marks?